Strange Strings

 Strange Strings is an album by the American Jazz musician Sun Ra and his Astro Infinity Arkestra.
-Recorded in 1966, the album was released by 1967 on Sun Ra's own Saturn label.
+Recorded in 1965, the album was released in 1967 on Sun Ra's own Saturn label.
 The record was reissued on compact disc by Atavistic in 2007.

 Strange Strings is an oddity in Sun Ra's often discography, featuring his band members performing on string instruments they'd never before used.

 A study in ignorance

-After finishing a series of concerts of New York State colleges sponsored by ESP, Sun Ra decided to assemble a number of stringed instruments bought from curio shops and music stores.
+After finishing a series of concerts at New York State colleges sponsored by ESP, Sun Ra decided to assemble a number of stringed instruments bought from curio shops and music stores.
 Ukuleles, Mandolins, Kotos, Koras, Chinese Lutes and 'Moon Guitars' were handed out to his reed and horn players in the belief that 'strings could touch people in a special way, different from other instruments.'
 The point was that the Arkestra didn't know how to play them - Sun Ra called it 'a study in ignorance.'

 'Next they prepared a number of homemade instruments, including a large piece of tempered sheet metal with an "X" chiseled on it.
-Then they miked the Sun Columns.
+Then they miked the Sun Columns.'